Cyber Crime Prevention Event - Being Held At A Stunning Location.

 Speakers: Award Winning Chris Ward, Vermont Systems.
 Special guest speaker - Hampshire Constabulary Nick Elton CMgr FCMI FIoD MBCS, Chief Inspector Digital Intelligence and Investigation

 Your Opportunity To Join Us And Hear From Hampshire Constabulary - Digital Intelligence and Investigation And Discover:

 - The scary risks to your business – and critical policies, procedures and protections EVERY business must have in place NOW to protect themselves; overlook even one and you’re exposing yourself to security breaches, significant financial loss, losing valuable business data, and having confidential company information exposed to competitors, hackers and cyber criminals.

-- Important steps that businesses should be taking to keep documents safe; throughout the life cycle of the document.
-This is of even more significance since the recent legislative changes took place on the 25th May.
+- Important steps that businesses and charities should be taking to keep data safe; This is of even more significance since the GDPR legislative changes that took place on the 25th May 2018.

 - Why organised crime has shifted its focus to small and medium enterprises, where the profits are greater and the risks of being caught are much lower.